quynhXEM/chat.web/docs/config.md

 ## Integration managers

-Integration managers are embedded applications within Element to help the user configure bots, bridges, and widgets.
+Integration managers are embedded applications within SOC Connect to help the user configure bots, bridges, and widgets.
 An integration manager is a separate piece of software not typically available with your homeserver.
 To disable integrations, set the options defined here to `null`.

 1. `integrations_ui_url`: The UI URL for the integration manager.
 2. `integrations_rest_url`: The REST interface URL for the integration manager.
 3. `integrations_widgets_urls`: A list of URLs the integration manager uses to host widgets.

-If you would like to use Scalar, the integration manager maintained by Element, the following options would apply:
+If you would like to use Scalar, the integration manager maintained by SOC Connect, the following options would apply:

 ```json
 {